 The British evacuated Boston on March 17, 1776, sailing to the British port at Halifax where they refitted with supplies and reinforcements from England.
 Washington moved his army south to New York City where reports indicated the British would stage a massive invasion.
 Reed’s regiment accompanied the army to New York, but was soon assigned to the Northern Army under Major General Philip Schuyler.
 So too were his brother regiments, the 5th and 8th under Stark and Poor.
 He was attached to General John Sullivan’s brigade which was formed to reinforce the American troops in Canada.
 We know the approximate date Reed left New York, evidenced by an April 20th letter addressed from the city: “New York, April 20, 1776.
 Then received from Gen. Washington three boxes said to contain three hundred thousand dollars, to be delivered to Gen. Schuyler at Albany.”
 This was most likely to settle soldier’s back pay and local merchants for supplies.
 We know that Reed’s regiment arrived in Montreal on the 29th of May and some sources state he was with General Sullivan in the Sorel River region.

 After Generals Richard Montgomery and Benedict Arnold’s failed attempt to take Quebec on December 31, 1775, the Americans had conducted an ineffectual siege of the city.
 Once British Commanding Governor/General Guy Carleton received his long-awaited reinforcements from England that spring, the Americans began a painful retreat back towards Montreal.
 Physician and General John Thomas supplemented General Arnold as commander of American forces and arrived outside Quebec on May 1, 1776.
 With word of British reinforcements, he immediately initiated a withdrawal of American troops up the St. Lawrence toward Montreal.
-He soon became inflicted with the small pox, necessitating General Sullivan ordered north as his replacement.
+He soon became inflicted with the small pox, necessitating General Sullivan to be ordered north as his replacement.

 Sullivan, a thirty-six-year-old attorney from New Hampshire, arrived in Albany on May 10th.
 However, he would not arrive on the scene in Canada until June 1st; General Thomas died the next day of small pox.
 By early June, Sullivan had at his command, 8,048 American troops in Canada and the islands of the Richelieu River.
 Of them, 2,000 were bedridden with the small pox.
 Even so, Sullivan had arrived with fresh reinforcement and hoped to stem the British advance towards Montreal.
 At Sorel, and specifically the Three Rivers Region, on June 8th, he attacked the British through dismal swamps that nearly destroyed his regiments.
 After this fiasco, the writing was on the wall and the Americans hurried their retreat from Canada.